torbsd/torbsd.github.io/fbsd-relays.md

 ## Keeping Accurate Time with ntpd(8) ##

 Accurate time is an important requirement of a Tor relay.
 On FreeBSD, ntpd(8) is in the base operating system.
-Note that ntpdate(8) is depracated and its function is replaced with <i>ntpd_sync_on_start</i>.
+Note that ntpdate(8) is deprecated and its function is replaced with <i>ntpd_sync_on_start</i>.
 To enable and run:

 Edit /etc/rc.conf and add the following lines: